ChinmayBhagwat1/E-Commerce-Data-Analytics-Project/README.md

-# My Data Analytics Project
+# E-Commerce Data Analytics Project

 ## Overview
 This project showcases a data analytics workflow involving Python and SQL.
 It includes exploratory data analysis, and querying a database to find business insights.